frdel/agent-zero/docs/installation.md

 ![docker socket macOS](res/setup/macsocket.png)

 ## 3. Download Agent Zero
-- You can clone the Agent Zero repository (https://github.com/frdel/agent-zero) from GitHub if you know how to use git.
+- You can clone the Agent Zero repository (https://github.com/frdel/agent-zero) from GitHub if you know how to use Git.
 In this tutorial I will just show how to download the files.

 1. Go to the Agent Zero releases [here](https://github.com/frdel/agent-zero/releases).
 2. The latest release is on the top of the list, click the "Source Code (zip)" button under "Assets" to download it.